 Home alone: How visible should we be?

 I had previously thought that when I entered my home and shut the front door, I could be, to some extent at least, left alone, free to access information, to form opinions without interference, to make important life decisions, and discuss intimately with family members.
-But with the ability of everyday objects to listen, see, and gather data from my home, I now ask myself whether I can effectively exercise my right to privacy and family life, my home, and private correspondence.
+But with the ability of everyday objects to listen, see, and gather data from my home, I now ask myself whether I can effectively exercise my right to respect for private and family life, my home and correspondence.

-The knowledge that our ‘always-on’ smartphones, tablets, and PCs make us visible, trackable, and identifiable, now extends to televisions, refrigerators, ovens, vacuum cleaners, and other home appliances leaving a trail of ‘digital breadcrumbs’ which reveal data about our behaviour and movements.
-Consider the capabilities of Samsung televisions to send living-room chatter to third parties, the iRobot vacuum cleaner to map home interior locations, or the Sleep Number Bed mattress to track your heart rate, breathing, sounds, and movements.
+The knowledge that our ‘always-on’ smartphones, tablets, and PCs make us visible, trackable and identifiable, now extends to televisions, refrigerators, ovens, vacuum cleaners and other home appliances leaving a trail of ‘digital breadcrumbs’ which reveal data about our behaviour and movements.
+For example, consider the capabilities of Samsung televisions to send living-room chatter to third parties, the iRobot vacuum cleaner to map home interior locations, or the Sleep Number Bed mattress to track your heart rate, breathing, sounds and movements.

-The potential surveillance and predictive capabilities of connected devices, coupled with relatively inexpensive data storage, makes them ever more affordable and attractive to consumers with little thought given to their potential risks and threats especially when they are left unsecured.
-Obfuscated by lengthy and complex policies and agreements, consumers will ignore, dismiss, or at best, tolerate the autonomous capture, collection, and transfer of behavioural data which are collected and cross-referenced with other data to reveal personal attributes and profiles.
+The potential surveillance and predictive capabilities of connected devices, coupled with relatively inexpensive data storage, makes them ever more affordable and attractive to consumers with little thought given to their potential risks and threats, especially when they are left unsecured.
+Obfuscated by lengthy and complex policies and agreements, consumers will ignore, dismiss or at best tolerate the autonomous capture, collection, and transfer of behavioural data which are cross-referenced with other data to reveal personal attributes and profiles.